WillDvorak/ChooseYourOwnAdventure/README.md

 ### Customer

-The customer that may use this software is someone that enjoys text-based activities, they may be a big fan of reading but want to make it more interesting by chosing their own outcomes.
-The customer will see that they are provided with many paths to take, decisions to make, and flexibility in what they wish to do within the software.
+The target audience for this software includes:
+- Fans of text-based games and interactive fiction
+- Readers who enjoy making choices that affect the story
+- Players who appreciate exploration and multiple playthroughs
+- Users looking for a narrative-driven gaming experience

+The software provides many paths to take, meaningful decisions, and flexibility in gameplay, allowing each player to create their own unique experience.

 <!--A brief description of the customer for this software, both in general (the population who might eventually use such a system) and specifically for this document (the customer(s) who informed this document).
 Every project will have a customer from the CS506 instructional staff.
 Requirements should not be derived simply from discussion among team members.
 Ideally your customer should not only talk to you about requirements but also be excited later in the semester to use the system.-->